magentabusiness/magentabusiness.github.io/_includes/templates/install/windows-db-hybrid-timescale.md

 ##### Create IoT Hub Database

 Once installed, launch the "pgAdmin" software and login as superuser (postgres).
-Open your server and create database "thingsboard" with owner "postgres".
+Open your server and create database "iot hub" with owner "postgres".

 ##### TimescaleDB Installation